xxxxxjc/IDLSNF/README.md

 ### 1. Description
 ```
 HM 16.15 integrates IDLSNF by invoking cnndemo to replace the HEVC in-loop filter.
+The steganalysis tools used in this work were developed by other researchers and are not our original contributions.
+Therefore, these components have been encrypted in the released code.
+Researchers who wish to use them must obtain permission from the respective authors.
 ```
 ### 2.Getting datasets
 | Datasets          |    Paper                                                                                                               |    Url    |